nest/nest-simulator/doc/installation/linux_install.rst

 Environment variables
 ---------------------

-There are several environment variables that describe where components of the NEST installation can be found.
-In particular when installing to a custom directory, it is typically necessary to explicitly set these variables, so that your operating system can find the NEST binaries and libraries.
+A number of environment variables are used to specify where the components of a NEST installation are found.
+In particular when installing to a custom directory, it is typically necessary to explicitly set these variables, so that your operating system can find the NEST binaries, its libraries and custom extension modules.

 A shell script is provided in ``</install/path/>bin/nest_vars.sh`` to make setting the environment variables more convenient.
 Setting the environment variables in your active shell session requires sourcing the script: